alibenmessaoud/examples/README.markdown

 All the dependencies are packaged with this example so just run ant from the top level gateway directory

+Where $EXAMPLES is the directory in which this file resides.

-    $ cd $examples
+    $ cd $EXAMPLES/gateway
     $ ant -f gateway.build/build.xml

 ### Fabric ###

-The final example is to deploy these components via the service fabric using a system document.

-First launch a number of fibres with one providing the infrastructure services.
+To deploy these components via the service fabric using a system document, first launch a number of fibres (runtime instances) with one providing the infrastructure services.

+Where $FABRIC is the location of your Paremus Service Fabric installation and $EXAMPLES is the directory in which this file resides.

-    $0 cd examples/gateway
+    $0 cd $EXAMPLES/gateway
-    $0 $fabric/bin/posh
+    $0 $FABRIC/bin/posh
-    $1 $fabric/bin/posh -kc fibre --type=infra
+    $1 $FABRIC/bin/posh -kc fibre --type=infra
-    $n $fabric/bin/posh -kc fibre
+    $n $FABRIC/bin/posh -kc fibre

+Now build the repositories that nimble will use to install the artifacts

+    $0 sh gateway.scripts/repos/makeRepos.osh
+    $0 sh gateway.scripts/repos/loadRepos.osh

-Now connect to the infrastructure fibre and import/deploy the gateway system.
+Now connect to the infrastructure fibre and import/deploy the gateway system:

-    %0 fabric connect localhost:9101
+    %0 fabric:connect localhost:9101
     %0 sh gateway.scripts/systems/gateway.osh
     %0 fabric status -S gateway.system

-Now use the gateway cli to connect and request some quotes
+Now use the gateway cli to connect and request some quotes:

     %0 sh gateway.scripts/services/client.osh
     %0 gateway testbatch --batchSize=10000 --batchCount=10 --requestTimeout=60000